 Not all Yokai Villages are so diverse, however.
 Some contain only a single species.
 They still tend to be isolated and well-protected by secrecy, but any unfamiliar monster that wandered through will be treated with suspicion, at best.

-High in the TBD Mountains, there is a valley that dips below the tree line.
+High in the Shielding Mountains, there is a valley that dips below the tree line.
 Inside is an old-growth forest containing gorgeous hardwoods and fragrant pines that have otherwise been logged into extinction.
 There are magnates down in the lowlands who would pay millions to secure the rights to valley . . . and profit to the tune of millions more as they stripped it bare.
 But they cannot, because the Valley has powerful protection in the form of its own native band of Sasquatches.

 Despite their size and fearsome demeanor, the Sasquatches are peaceful herbivores.
 They speak a simple language of grunts and howls, but their knowledge of the valley runs deep.
 They mostly spend their time observing the valley's animals, tending to the health of the trees, and maintaining the rituals that keep their home hidden from the outside world.